writethedocs/www/docs/guide/seo.rst

 WTD resources on SEO
 ~~~~~~~~~~~~~~~~~~~~

-Look at the topic archive for the section on search.
+Look at the :doc:`topic archive </topics>` for the section on search.

 Books
 ~~~~~